 Ski Big Bear has expanded its beginner terrain, allowing more room for lessons—which is what the ski area really takes pride in.
 Specializing in private lessons for young children, as well as affordable Learn to Ski Packages that offer group lessons, Ski Big Bear will get the whole family skiing.
 The tubing area has doubled in size, from two lanes to four.

 Featured Special: Discounts are currently offered off the regular price of their season passes and season rental programs.
 Small Business Saturday (November 25th) will present an exclusive offer on gift cards.

-In addition to six major ski areas, the Pocono Mountains offers endless ways to enjoy the winter months including snow tubing, ice skating, snowshoeing, dog sledding, tobogganing runs, sleigh rides and cross-country skiing.
-For Pocono Mountains ski area and winter information including conditions, rates, directions, ski and stay packages and more, visit PoconoSki.com.
+For Pocono Mountains ski area and winter information including conditions, special offers, directions, ski and stay packages and more, visit PoconoSki.com.

 About the Pocono Mountains

-With 2,400 square miles encompassing Pennsylvania’s Carbon, Monroe, Pike and Wayne counties, the Pocono Mountains region is home to rolling mountain terrain, breathtakingly beautiful waterfalls, thriving woodlands and 170 miles of winding rivers.
-Winters offer guests the opportunity to ski, snowboard, snow tube and even snowshoe their way through snowy wonderlands encompassing over 150 ski trails, while summers also cater to the active traveler allowing exploration of 261 miles of hiking and biking trails, over 30 golf courses, whitewater rafting, boating, fishing and open access to nine state and two national parks.
+With 2,400 square miles encompassing Pennsylvania’s Wayne, Pike, Monroe, and Carbon counties, the Pocono Mountains region is home to rolling mountain terrain, breathtakingly beautiful waterfalls, thriving woodlands, and 170 miles of winding rivers.
+Winters offer guests the opportunity to ski, snowboard, snow tube, and even snowshoe their way through snowy wonderlands encompassing over 163 ski trails, while summers also cater to the active traveler allowing exploration of 261 miles of hiking and biking trails, over 30 golf courses, whitewater rafting, boating, fishing, and open access to nine state and two national parks.

 # # #